 The Structure is circular and measures 11m including the guy lines.
-There is also a tunnel entrance which is 6m long, this is optional, but well worth deploying!
+There is also a tunnel entrance which is 6m long, this is optional.

 What are the other requirements for the outdoor experience?

 We are fairly self sufficient, our cave team all have backgrounds in outdoor pursuits.
-On single night stayover, access to a toilet 'after hours' is useful, but not essential as long as we have access to toilets first thing in the morning.
+On single night stayover, access to a toilet 'after hours' is useful, but not essential as we do bring our own.
 We ask that children are kept away from the structure at the beginning of the day, and at playtimes.
-The pegs for the structure present a possible trip hazard, and we need to be able to prepare for our sessions in relative peace- childrens curiosity often gets the better of them, and scores of them shouting 'caveman come out, caveman..CAVEMAN...COME OUT!!!' for an hour is not ideal!
+The pegs for the structure present a possible trip hazard, and we need to be able to prepare for our sessions in relative peace- children's curiosity often gets the better of them, and scores of them shouting 'caveman come out, caveman..CAVEMAN...COME OUT!!!' for an hour is not ideal!

 We also ask for a key/fob/code so we can get in and out of school property after hours, this is essential in case of emergency, or if we need to obtain food or materials for the next day.

 Do we need to bring anything out with us ?

 Coats, water, possibly handwashing stuff, any medication the children my require- asthma inhalers, diabetic blood sugar measuring kit, hand gel.